riceissa/issarice.com/wiki/linking-effectively.md

 - email obfuscation in links? (what pandoc does)
 - referrer masking
 - when to use footnotes, when to use links, when to use parentheses
+- From LW boring advice: "Never post a web link that requires a reader to click on it to find out if they want to click on it."